-Starting with version 3.0 of Keyboard Maestro and version 4.2 of KeyCue, the two applications work together allowing KeyCue to show all currently active Keyboard Maestro hot keys.
+Keyboard Maestro 3.0 and newer works together with KeyCue and enables KeyCue to show all currently active Keyboard Maestro hot keys.

 Mac OS X comes with a set of useful shortcuts for keyboard navigation, taking screen snapshots, zooming, activation of Spotlight, Exposé, Dashboard, and more.
 KeyCue helps you to learn and remember these shortcuts by including them in the pop-up table.

 You can decide whether the system-wide shortcuts should appear together with the other shortcuts in a single large table or in a separate table (as shown to the left) by assigning separate activation keys.